Krouler/ru_phones_scrapper_module/README.md

 Function(to be fair) to get list of RU phone numbers.

 ## Requirements?
+Python.
-No, only built-in libraries: requests and re.
+No more, only built-in libraries: requests and re.